Beacon Announces Acquisition o - GuruFocus.com

-Beacon (Nasdaq: BECN) (the “Company”) announced today that it has completed the acquisition of Whitney Building Products, LLC (“Whitney”), a distributor of commercial and multifamily waterproofing and restoration products located in Boston, Massachusetts.
+Beacon (Nasdaq: BECN) (the “Company”) announced today that it has completed the acquisition of First Coastal Exteriors, LLC (“First Coastal”) with locations in Mobile, Alabama and Pearl, Mississippi.
+First Coastal distributes complementary residential and commercial building products including siding, gutter products, and windows.

+“The First Coastal team has expertly served construction industry customers for decades,” commented Gary Miller, owner of First Coastal.
+“We are very pleased to join Beacon and continue to serve our loyal customers with the benefits of Beacon’s scale and service model.”

+“We are thrilled to welcome First Coastal employees and customers,” commented Lynn France, Beacon’s Regional Vice President, Southeast.
+“Our joint resources in the Alabama and Mississippi markets will broaden the product offering, allowing customers to grow their businesses while expanding career opportunities for all employees.”

 Forward-Looking Statements